Introducing the Portfolio CMO, Part 2 of 3

 Imagine Steve Jobs in the Apple garage, taking out the trash.

 Imagine Bill Gates in the Microsoft garage, recycling bottles of Mountain Dew.

 Before Apple employed 400 gazillion marketers, before Microsoft had a marketing budget of a gazillion dollars, they were micro businesses.
 The entreprenuer had to take out the trash.
 Small and micro businesses, start-ups and entrepreneurs share a common problem: no help – i.e., no staff, no budget, no institutional memory, nada.

 So where do small businesses, micro businesses, start-ups and entrepreneurs turn for marketing help?
 To a Marketing Consultant, Marketing Generalist and/or a Portfolio CMO.

-Part 2 of 3: Being a Marketing Generalist for a 2-person auto repair shop
+Example 2: Being a Marketing Generalist for a 2-person auto repair shop

 It was mid-day, and I was the only one there.
 The two bays at my auto service center were empty, and the owner, a good-hearted, honest fellow, admitted business was down – “‘way down.”
 He had counted on word-of-mouth for 20+ years, and it had never failed him.
 He even had been in the top 10 when searching Google for auto service in his community.